cforbes1/Go-SQLMock-Test-Example/README.md

 We will be mocking a SQL database using the <a href=https://github.com/DATA-DOG/go-sqlmock>SQLMock library</a>.
 You will also be given one of the test function `TestGetByID()` so you can test your `GetByID()` function and use this as a basis to write your other test functions!
 This README will contain a detailed explanation of what the code is doing.

 In essence, we will be giving our mock database basic information and set up __expectations__ to meet when testing our implementation.
+There are different functions to set up expectations.
+In this example, you will primarily deal with queries and will see `ExpectQuery().WithArgs()`, `WillReturnRows()` and `WillReturnError()`. __You will need to do some documentation reading__ when implementating insertions, updates, and deletions, but they syntax is similar.

 ### Create Header Function and High Level Overview of Function
 First, create the function header, following the proper convention.
 Because we're testing `GetByID()`, the proper name for the function would be `TestGetByID()`.
 The parameter is also required.
 The `testing` library should be imported for you if you're using VS Code and the Go extensions.
 I'll also include the algorithm in pseudocode so you have a better high level overview of what is happening as tests functions can get pretty lengthy.